01908 605027

 To support your child at home you could:

-• Listen to music and clap or sing along.
+• Listen to Blues music

 • Practise tapping out a beat and repeating it.